simplefoc/Arduino-FOC/README.md

                                    # AS5048/47
 ```

-Each of the examples will give you the opportunity to change the PI celocity parameters `P` and `I`, Low pass filter time constant `Tf`, change the control loop in real time and check the average loop execution time, all from the serial terminal.
+Each of the examples will give you the opportunity to change the PI velocity parameters `P` and `I`, Low pass filter time constant `Tf`, change the control loop in real time and check the average loop execution time, all from the serial terminal.
 ```
 PI controller parameters change:
 - P value : Prefix P (ex.
 P0.1)